telezoic/Visitor-Python-Wx/README.md

 Firefox is the default broswer for webdriverplus, if you want to use something else see the<a href="https://webdriver-plus.readthedocs.org/en/latest/browsers.html"> webdriverplus docs</a>

+Webdriver plus requires an up to date version of <a href="http://www.seleniumhq.org/"> selenium </a> to function.
+Do it this way: `pip install -U selenium` . . . if you please.

 ###Usage

 1: Start it up from the terminal:     `python visitor.py`